The foundation underneath recovery

 Recovery from tick-borne illness is rarely linear.
 There are good weeks and terrible ones.
 The terrible ones do not erase the progress.
 They are part of it.

 The people who recover — and many do — are not the ones who had easier cases or better luck.
 They are the ones who kept going when it made no visible sense to keep going.
 That stubbornness is not born from willpower alone.
 It is born from understanding.
-From knowing enough about the biology to recognise that a bad week is not a final verdict.
-That a Herxheimer reaction is not deterioration.
-That exhaustion after effort is different from regression.
+Education gives you a reason to continue when your body is giving you every reason to stop.

 What to believe — and what to let go of